First West Yorkshire: Leeds

 First Leeds operate buses in the city of Leeds and surrounding areas from both Bramley and Hunslet depots, the latter replacing the former Kirkstall Road site in 2008 and Cherry Row depot in 2009.

 First Leeds's services were rebranded to LeedsCity in early 2018, with First's standard fleet livery replaced with a predominantly green livery, of which was first applied to over 120 new Wright StreetDecks delivered between 2018 and 2022.
 Between 2019 and 2024, it was also rolled out to pre-existing fleet vehicles.
 In 2020, nine Yutong E10s, the first zero-emissions buses in West Yorkshire, entered service.
 This was followed by StreetDeck and GB Kite Electroliner battery electric buses produced by Wrightbus, arriving from 2024.
 These did not come in LeedsCity Green livery and instead painted into the new Ultraviolet livery with Leeds Electric skylines added.
 Pre-existing fleet vehicles that are not electric at both Bramley and Hunslet depots are also in the process of receiving this new grey-fronted purple livery minus the Leeds Electric branding.

 In partnership with Leeds City Council and West Yorkshire Combined Authority, First Leeds also operates a network of park and ride bus services in the city.
 As of September 2021, there are three sites at Elland Road, Temple Green and Stourton, numbered PR1-3 respectively.
 The network first went into operation in June 2014 with the early opening of the Elland Road site for the Grand Départ of the 2014 Tour de France, followed by a full opening later that month.
 A second site at Temple Green was opened in 2017, and a third site powered by self-sustainable solar panels was opened in Stourton in 2021.
-The network is currently operated by a fleet of hybrid electric Wright StreetDeck HEV and fully electric BYD D8UR ADL Enviro400EV City double-deck vehicles branded in dedicated liveries.
+The network is currently operated by a fleet of hybrid electric Wright StreetDeck HEV and fully electric BYD Alexander Dennis Enviro400EV double-deck vehicles branded in dedicated liveries.